Mark DiVecchio's O-Gauge Train Layouts

 Though the changes to the RTC Program to support WiFi were spread throughout almost every module in the program, for you, the user, the Setup window is where you tell the RTC Program to use WiFi.

-You need the currently available WIU connected to a TIU or the soon (??
-Mar 2024) to be available WTIU (a combination of the WIU and TIU).
+You need the WIU connected to a TIU or the new WTIU (a combination of the WIU and TIU).
 Of course, you need a Windows 10/11 based computer with the version 5.0.0 or later version of RTC installed.
 And most of all, you need a WiFi network- that means a WiFi Router.

 First, install the WIU/WTIU following MTH's instructions for "Home" network.
 You should know your WiFi Router's SSID and password.
 If you don't know those, MTH gives you an installation method using the "WPS" button on the WIU.
 Look at their instructions.
 I've not yet tried the "MTH" network mode for the WIU but there is no reason that it should not work.

 You should know the IP address of your computer.
 If you don't know this, run the program "ipconfig" from a Command Prompt.
 Look for "IPv4 Address" and note it.
 For example: 192.168.1.1 might be your computer IP address for many home router networks.
-Usually RTC can figure out the correct IP address to use.
+Usually RTC can figure out the correct IP address to use so this not even necessary.

-Power on your router and power on the WIU & TIU or the WTIU.
-The WIU is fairly slow to boot up so give it a few minutes to boot and connect up to the router.
-Once the blue WiFi LED begins to blink, you should be ready to go.
+Power on your router and power on the WIU/TIU or the WTIU.
+The WTIU is fairly slow to boot up so give it a few minutes to boot and connect up to the router.
+Once the blue WiFi LED on the WIU and WTIU begins to blink, you should be ready to go.

-After you start the program, press the [Setup] button.
+After you start the program, press the [Setup │▼] button.
 You will see this window.
 To enable the RTC WiFi interface, click on the WTIU WiFi [X] Enable check box.
-RTC will attempt to find the WTIU on your network.
-This might work if you have only 1 WTIU and your network is a typical simple home network.
+RTC will attempt to find all of the WTIU on your network.

-If that doesn't happen, continue on, otherwise you are done with setup and you can skip this section.
+If that doesn't happen, continue on, otherwise continue with Active TIU selection in the next section.

-If no WTIU appear, click on the Host IP Address tab.
+If no WTIU appear, check that the smartphone app can access the WTIU.
+If the app can access the WTIU, click on the Host IP Address tab.

 Click on the downarrow "v" on the dropdown box.
 RTC will have already tried to find the correct Host IP address.